 And doable?
 Perhaps.

-The three of us had the same underlying cancer, similar treatment journeys, and had our transplants at the same hospital under the same consultant and clinical team.
-However, our outcomes were dramatically different.
+He wouldn’t comprehend that while the three of us had the same underlying cancer, similar treatment journeys, and had our transplants at the same hospital under the same consultant and clinical team – our outcomes were so dramatically different.

-So, is it doable?
-For some and some do better than others.
+So, was it doable?
+For some and some did better than others.
 I’m one of the fortunate that has survived 349 days.

-How do you put all of that into a response to So how was it?
+How did I put all of that into a response to So how was it?